Saturday, May 12, 3:30 p.m.

 Directions to Macon Campus

 Parking: Parking is available throughout campus.
-The Upper Parking Level of the University Center will be restricted to Handicap Parking only.
+The Upper Parking Level of the University Center will be restricted to Mobility Impaired Parking only.
 The Lower Parking Level is restricted to the Platform Party.
-In addition, a trolley will be available to shuttle guests between various locations around the campus.
-A map of the trolley stop locations can be viewed here.